This garment may one day return to soil.

 Composting Your Clothes

-Secondly, begin investing in natural fibers.
-Natural fibers will eventually biodegrade when your garment reaches the end of it’s life.
+By investing in natural fibers, your clothing will eventually biodegrade when it reaches the end of its life.
 These are cellulose (plant) and protein (animal) fibers such as cotton, hemp, linen, silk, cashmere, alpaca, and wool.
 If clothing is blended at all with synthetic fabrics such as polyester, or if clothing is dyed with synthetic chemicals, it’s not suitable for the compost pile.

-At Compost Clothes, we design our clothing in a way that it can return back to the soil to help regenerate and repair the carbon cycle.
+At Compost Clothes, we design our clothing in a way that it can return back to the soil to help regenerate and rebalance the carbon cycle.
 Everything from the fibers in our clothing, thread, dyes, and even tags are 100% natural and eco-friendly.
-Our clothing is either undyed or dyed naturally with plants.
+Our clothing is either undyed or dyed naturally with plants and minerals.
 We sew our garments with pure 100% organic cotton thread that is free from synthetic finishes.
 We use eco-friendly coconut buttons, no zippers, and biodegradable GOTS certified organic cotton natural rubber elastic.

 When you’re done with your garment, simply return it back to the Earth.